-While Canada is notoriously known for welcoming refugees, the government should look at ways to make their assimilation into the country more effective, Leyland Cecco, a journalist and UN employee said at Ryerson Wednesday.
+While Canada is known for welcoming refugees, the government should look at ways to make their adjustment to life in the country more effective, Leyland Cecco, a journalist and UN employee said at Ryerson Wednesday.

 Cecco works for the UN High Commissioner for Refugees and recently finished working on a series of stories for the UN named From Far and Wide, which highlights different stories of Syrian families who have recently come to Canada.

 Cecco’s work documents Syrian families which have come to Canada with the aid of private sponsorship programs, in which ordinary Canadians donate money and time to assist refugees with settling in the country.

 Private refugee sponsorship programs are not in place in other countries and are unique to Canada.

 “Canada is the only country where a group of concerned people can see what’s happening on the news, collect money and bring a family that has been displaced by conflict to the country,” Cecco said during his speech at Ryerson.

 These private sponsorship programs often result in refugees having dedicated Canadians by their side assisting them with assimilating in the country by helping them learn English and obtain employment.

 Nevertheless, Cecco said that, while Canada’s private refugee programs are more personal than refugee programs in other countries, Canada’s overall intake of refugees is not perfect.

 Approximately 55 per cent of Syrian refugees who have come to Canada have been government sponsored, a program which Cecco said is flawed.

 “The private sponsorship identifies a very specific need which is a social safety net for a lot of refugees to help them integrate,” he said in an interview after the event.
 “The government system fundamentally can’t provide that to the degree which the private sponsorship can.”